Previous dayApril 25, 2026Next day

 15.6 km---✓ ReviewedUSGS →

-At 20:40 UTC on April 25, 2026, a magnitude 2.0 tremor occurred 2 km WNW of Indios, Puerto Rico.
-The hypocenter lay at 15.6 km, placing this in the shallow crustal category.
+Reports of a magnitude 2.0 earthquake 2 km WNW of Indios, Puerto Rico came in on April 25, 2026 at 20:40 UTC.
+This was a shallow crustal earthquake, focused at 15.6 km depth.
 Coordinates: 18.000°, -66.841°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25